zoeturin/CSCI5302/README.md

 The basic timestep for the world should be 5 ms.

+The front camera should have a recognition object added.

 TEST CONTROLLER AND EKF: ----------------------------------------------------

 The EKF should be initialized with a decent initial position estimate.
 By default it is set to x = 0, z = 0, theta = pi